clement0010/sparkspace/README.md

 | `HUAWEI_AK`    | Huawei Cloud IAM access key                                                                                                        |
 | `HUAWEI_SK`    | Huawei Cloud IAM secret key.
 Refer to [here](https://support.huaweicloud.com/intl/en-us/clientogw-obs/obs_03_0405.html) to see how |

 ## Writing Code

 1. After cloning the repo, run `npm install` from your project directory.
 2. You can start the local development server by running `npm run dev`.
 3. Start writing code!

 ## Deployment Guide

 1. Deploy the server at Huawei Cloud Elastic Computing Server.
 2. You can build the deployment server by running `npm run build`.
 3. Start the deployment server by running `npm run start`.
 4. Remember to expose the `PORT` from Huawei Cloud Virtual Private Network.

-5. Note: Make sure you have `.env` file present in the root folder.
+Note: Make sure you have the following files present in the root folder:

+- `.env` to configure deployment environment.
+- `agc-apiclient.json` App gallery client api key credential.
+Click [here](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-get-started-server-0000001058092593#section1778162811430) to see how.